danielrzhang/calculator-app/README.md

 # calculator-app
-This Windows calculator app is a simple calculator application developed using Visual Studio C++ for the Windows operating system.
+This is a lightweight calculator application developed using Visual Studio C++ for the Windows operating system.
 It provides basic mathematical operations and a minimalistic user interface for performing calculations.

 ![](/images/display.png)